Skip to content ↓

 Pre-Prep Science

 Pupils are introduced to the world of science through activities connected to the areas that they are studying.
-Simple activities such as playing with water allow pupils to think about the action of forces and gravity, link ideas about volume and pressure as well as thinking about the differences between solids, liquids and gases.
+Simple activities such as playing with water allow pupils to think about the action of forces and gravity, link ideas about volume and pressure as well as think about the differences between solids, liquids and gases.
 Areas studied include nature and living things, electricity, solids, liquids and gases and space and the solar system.

 Science Years 3-5